AnnotationPortal/DatathonandHackathon.github.io/guides/create__X_dataset.md

 This script processes the `.csv` file you receive from **Bright Data**, extracts:
   1. all relevant tweet-level information,
   2. filters posts by your chosen keywords or hashtags,
-  3. and prepares the final dataset for upload to our annotation portal.

 Use the script below to extract Tweet ID and description for each tweet, and save as a `.csv` for further filtering and annotation.